TL;DR

 - You want to see complaint history with resolutions.
 A BBB profile shows how many complaints a business has received and how it responded.
 That track record is real evidence of behavior under stress.

-- You are evaluating a long-established Ohio business.
+- You are evaluating a long-established business.
 A 30-year-old contractor with a multi-decade BBB profile and resolved complaints has a paper trail that new directories cannot match.
 That history is worth weighting.

 How to verify any contractor (regardless of directory)